Ayehavgunne/Mythril/README.md

 # Mythril
 A new multi-paradigm programming language

-This is super early in development so please don't expect much yet.
+This project is super early in development.

 ## Goals:
 * Learn about compilers, LLVM, language design
 * Create a Python like syntax and mix in a whole lot of new language features and ideas
 * Use LLVM to make it more performant than Python but just as easy to use
+* Focus on designs that will reduce possible errors

+## Planned Features:
+* Type Infrence
+* Pattern Matching
+* First Class Functions
+* Classes
+* Actors
+* Default parameter values to functions
+* Keyword arguments
+* Design by Contract
+* Builtin Testing
+* Builtin Documentation
+* Genreators
+* Comprehensions
+* Context Managers
+* Anonymous (multi statement) Functions
+* Decorators
+* Type Aliasing
+* Slicing
+* Multiple Dispatch

-## TODO
+## TODO:
 - [x] Keyword arguments
-- [x] Argument default values
+- [x] Parameter default values
 - [ ] Variable number of arguments (varargs) {Partialy done}
 - [ ] Variable number of keyword arguments
 - [ ] Signed Integers
 - [x] Structs
 - [ ] Classes
 - [ ] Multiple Inheritance (for both classes and structs!
-Still considering alternatives however)
+Considering alternatives)
-- [ ] A Type system would most likely be good to have
+- [ ] A more robust Type System would most likely be good to have
 - [ ] Enums
 - [ ] Actors
 - [ ] Tests built in ('test')
 - [ ] Contracts built in ('require' and 'ensure')
-- [ ] Exceptions
+- [ ] Exceptions (Looking at alternatives)
 - [ ] Yielding
 - [ ] Context Manager ('with' and 'as')
 - [ ] Modules (importing with 'import' and 'from')
-- [ ] Object literals
 - [ ] Closures
 - [ ] Anonymous (multi statement) functions
 - [x] Assigning functions to variables